-Updated Nov.
-2024 :: I mean, COME ON.
-This guy is just too fun.
 I’m excited to share with you my easy homemade toaster strudel recipe, and I should send it out into the world with a warning: just watch out, okay?
-I only say this because if you’re anything like me, you just might find that you’ve accidentally consumed the entire gigantic thing without totally realizing what you were up to.
-It’s just really, really delicious and it tastes so much like the store-bought version that it’s hard not to keep sampling it, just to be sure.
+I only say this because if you’re anything like me, you just might find that you’ve accidentally consumed the entire gigantic thing without totally realizing it.
+It tastes so much like the store-bought version that it’s hard not to keep sampling it, just to be sure.
 Just to delight in the fact that you made that happen.

-Anyway, if you’re into the looks of my homemade toaster strudel recipe, then you might also want to try my copycat oats and honey granola bars, my homemade cinnamon toast crunch and homemade nutri grain bars.
-Both recipes are delicious and both are easy to whip right up.
+If you’re into the looks of my homemade toaster strudel recipe, then you might also want to try my copycat oats and honey granola bars, my homemade cinnamon toast crunch and homemade nutri grain bars.
+Both are delicious and easy to whip right up.
 This breakfast casserole also brings the flaky goodness of this strudel but in a deeply savory kind of way.
 All good things going on here today, folks.
 Onward …

 Why we love this homemade toaster strudel recipe